frazr/UnexpandTabsOnPreSave/README.md

 A Sublime Text plugin to automatically convert spaces to tab when a file is saved.

 # Installation
-Create a UnexpandTabsOnPreSave.py in Tools->New Plugin, save in Packages\User
+Create UnexpandTabsOnPreSave.py in Tools->New Plugin, save in Packages\User